 Dotzko, Larry Scully, Bob Richards and Phil Clayton were part of a very special group.

-Picture taken from the hill in front of the PHHS, Pine Street 1955cursor over a face
+Picture taken from the hill in front of the PHHS, Pine Street 1955cursor over or tap a face

 In those days, only a few had TV and Steve

 Allen was just beginning his Tonight show.
 We would all go to Richards' house to watch.
 Most of us had been together in school since Grade 1 with